maitry291/obsidian-notes/Git, GitHub.md

 - git checkout -b bname -> creates and switches to a branch
 - git merge -> to merge branches
 - git commit -am "" -> add and commit together
+- git branch -M main -> renaming the current branch (assuming you're on the branch you want to rename) from its current name to "main."

 >In Git, the `git stash` command is used to temporarily save changes that are not ready to be committed, allowing you to switch branches or perform other operations without committing incomplete work.
 The `git stash` command creates a stash, which is essentially a stack where you can store changes.